seleniumticketscdn/Saavan-Privacy-Policy-And-Terms/README.md

 **3. Cookies and Tracking Technologies**

-Runic Bot does not use any cookies or tracking technologies to gather user data or track user behavior outside of Discord.
+Saavan Bot does not use any cookies or tracking technologies to gather user data or track user behavior outside of Discord.

 **4. Data Security**